Anatomiclab/GastroFLOW/README.md

 External_tiledata_500.csv: A .csv file containing the predicted results of tile data by GCNet.

+This list contains the case ID, malignancy prediction scores computed from 11 MLP networks ensembled as GCNet

 ### GastroFLOW

 To validate the performance of GastrolFlow, follow these steps:

 Step 1.
 Run `Validation_stage1_2.py`

-1. Modify the following lines after downloading the external data:
+1. Modify the following lines after downloading the external dataset or retrospective case-control study dataset:

 Line 27: `ref_data = pd.read_csv("trainingdata.csv")` **(Specify the file name of the training data)**